e271828e/Flight.jl/doc/isa.md

-See "Manual of the ICAO Standard Atmosphere"
+See "Manual of the ICAO Standard Atmosphere", "Principles of GNSS...", 2.138

 A couple of comments...